Speech and Expressive language

 Is your child making only very gradual improvements in speech therapy?
 The problem may actually lie in the receptive component of speech which is affecting the output of speech.
 To speak clearly, sounds must be received clearly.
 A history of chronic ear infections is one way distorted hearing leads to distorted speech.

-How does iLs help Speech and Expressive Language?
+How do our products help Speech and Expressive Language?

 Safe and Sound Protocol (SSP)